Administrative Management (AMGT)

 (R-6) Offered intermittently.
 Offered at Missoula College.
 Experimental offerings of visiting professors, experimental offerings of new courses, or one-time offerings of current topics.

 Offered autumn and spring.
-Offered at Missoula College.
-Prereq., last semester in program, minimum of C in program courses, and approval of program director.
-On the job training in positions related to each student's career goal in the administrative field.
+Prereq., recommend last semester in program, minimum of “C” in program courses, and approval of program director.
+On the job training in positions related to student's career goal in the administrative field.
 This experience increases students' skills, prepares them for initial employment and increases occupational awareness and professionalism.
-Students work a minimum of six hours each week at an approved site and attend weekly scheduled one-hour seminars.
+Students work a approximately six hours each week at an approved site and attend career readiness workshops.
 A maximum of 6 credits of Internship (198, 298, 398, 498) may count toward graduation.
+Offered for CR/NCR grading only.

 AMGT 299 - Integrated Office Capstone.
 3 Credits.